lance/lance.github.io/src/words/immutability.md

 Product.updatePrice; // => [Function: updatePrice]
 ````

-Once we start thinking like this and enter the world of functional programming, there is a whole raft of topics to discuss.
-But for the sake of this endeavor let's focus on immutability.

 For now, just keep these few things in mind.

   * Think of variables (or preferably `const`s) as _values_ not _objects_.
 A value cannot be changed, while objects can be.
   * Avoid the use of `class` and `this`.
 Use only native data types, and if you must use a class, don't ever modify its internal properties in place.
   * Never mutate native type data in place, functions that alter the application state should always return a copy with new values.

-## Seriously, that seems like a lot of extra work
+## That seems like a lot of extra work

 Yeah, it is a lot of extra work.
 And as I noted earlier, it sure seems inefficient to make a full copy of your objects every time you need to change a value.
-Truthfully, to do this properly, you need to be using shared [persistent data](http://en.wikipedia.org/wiki/Persistent_data_structure) structures which employ techniques such as [hash map tries](http://en.wikipedia.org/wiki/Hash_array_mapped_trie) and [vector tries](http://hypirion.com/musings/understanding-persistent-vector-pt-1) to efficiently avoid deep copying.
+Truthfully, to do this properly, you need to be using shared [persistent data structures](http://en.wikipedia.org/wiki/Persistent_data_structure) which employ techniques such as [hash map tries](http://en.wikipedia.org/wiki/Hash_array_mapped_trie) and [vector tries](http://hypirion.com/musings/understanding-persistent-vector-pt-1) to efficiently avoid deep copying.
 This stuff is hard, and you probably don't want to roll your own.
 I know I don't.

 ## Someone else has already done it